tooltwist/juice.io/src/v2/guide/index.md

   * Remove double entry of config values (e.g. server starts on specific port, client uses that port as it’s endpoint)

 ### Is it secure?
 Juice does not store or manage any sensitive information.
 During the project configuration process, Juice will request variable values for the project and each of its dependencies.
-This data is then stored in AWS Secrets Manager, or if preferable, in your local storage as a flat file.
+This data is then stored in AWS Secrets Manager, or if preferable, in your local storage.
 Juice simply provides a safe-guarded procedure for recording configuration values that ensures smooth project deployment every time.

 ### Software license
 Juice is Public Domain and free to use... here's the software license info....